food & drink · attractions & tours ·

 The Monkey & The Elephant

-A cafe with a cause, The Monkey & The Elephant is a place to connect with the community — which tends to be nearly impossible while working from home.
 This coffee shop is a registered nonprofit that employs former foster youth, and every purchase supports its mission of providing opportunities to young adults.
-It has plenty of options available for purchase, like brewed coffee and espresso-based drinks, home-made baked goods, and paninis that will keep you fueled while working.
-Though it’s currently closed for indoor dining, you can enjoy the warming weather and sit in its refreshing garden space.
+They have plenty of cafe items like brewed coffee and espresso-based drinks, homemade baked goods, and paninis to keep you fueled while working.
+Grab a table inside or bring your (fully charged) laptop to the pretty outdoor patio for some focus time.

 Where: 2831 W Girard Ave.